 Family FunWhether you arrive by bicycle, golf cart, or car, Night Heron Park is a fun destination for family members of all ages.
 The park includes a main swimming pool, a children’s pool with waterslides, playground, disc golf, volleyball, and scenic paths flanked with lush vegetation.
 The nature center offers an array of activities, sports, and crafts for the whole family to enjoy.
 An educational experience, children and adults are able to see alligators, turtles, and snakes exhibits at the center.
 Located just steps from the beach, Night Heron Park is a great spot for bird-watching, picnicking, and enjoying time with family.

 Hit the High SeasThe saltwater estuaries, tidal creeks, and marshes around Kiawah Island yield unrelenting beauty that is best seen by boat.
 These eco tours often include in-shore fishing opportunities to catch redfish, spotted sea trout, flounder, and even the occasional shark!
 More adventurous anglers may opt for an offshore fishing excursion.
 Typically, these charters travel about three to seven miles offshore to catch a variety of fish along designated reefs.
 Many of the Kiawah fishing charters operate with “catch and release” philosophy.
 So, if you are hoping to bring home dinner, make sure you chose an accommodating charter.
-Lee Lindler, who specializes in John’s Island and Kiawah Island real estate, recommends Captain Chris Keen of Keen Eye Charters for both inshore and offshore fishing trips.
-“He has two boats, is a super cool guy, and can put you on any type of fish that is in these waters.” says Lee.
-“Plus, he runs right out of Bohicket Marina, so it is really convenient,” he adds.
+Agents who specialize in John’s Island and Kiawah Island real estate, recommend Captain Chris Keen of Keen Eye Charters for both inshore and offshore fishing trips.
+“He has two boats, is a super cool guy, and can put you on any type of fish that is in these waters.”.
+“Plus, he runs right out of Bohicket Marina, so it is really convenient".
 Other popular charter companies include Sonny Boy Charters, Drum Runner Charters, and Near Coastal and Reef Fishing, which is affiliated with Kiawah Island Resort.

 Take a Day Trip DowntownRepeatedly ranked as the #1 City in America and #2 City in the world (Conde Nast Traveler, 2018), Charleston is well worth a day trip.
 Located just 26 miles from Kiawah Island, visitors can spend the day gallivanting around downtown Charleston, visiting its historic landmarks, and learning about the Holy City’s complicated past.
 Walk down the cobblestone streets.
 Take a carriage ride through picturesque neighborhoods.
 Enter the Provost Dungeon.
 Shop at the City Market.
 Watch Gullah ancestors weave seagrass baskets.
 Visit the South Carolina Aquarium.
 And dine at one of the numerous farm-to-table, southern-fare restaurants.
 Although you will not be able to explore all of Charleston, you will get a fine taste of the city’s captivating charm.